anirudh10/minimal-bootstrap-hugo-theme/exampleSite/content/post/last-seen.md

     System.out.println(cache.get("205.101.100.247")); // -> Removal listener called since 205.101.100.247 with 26be9f3a_place EXPIRED
                                                       // -> and prints 14e3c237_place (totally random place again)

 The inline testing comments above should make the behavior of removal listener clear.

 Let me know if it doesn't.
 I'm @anirudhonezero.

 Thanks for reading along.

 ## Gotchas

-1. Sometimes removal listener might not be called (implementation detail), this is because guava doesn't have clean-up threads.
-It relies on get, write to happen on the same segment of the expired key to happen.
-In our case, the last get call invokes the segment read and hence the removal listener.
-Reference - [https://stackoverflow.com/a/12157670](https://stackoverflow.com/a/12157670 "https://stackoverflow.com/a/12157670")
+1. The above hook does not get called always (implementation detail) because guava doesn't have its own clean-up threads.
+It relies on get/write to happen on the same segment of the expired key.

-2. The last print statement should return the same place in a production environment.
+2. The last get call invokes the segment read and the hook.
+[Ref]()